-Fire tactics evolve on the W-W
+Fire tactics evolve on the W-W Officials explore

-■ Officials explore new ways to allow flames to perform historic role
+new ways to allow flames to perform historic role

-By Jayson Jacoby

-Fire officials from the Wallowa-Whitman National Forest have pulled a new tool from their belts in their campaign to construct a campaign to construct a wider strategy that allows flames to play their historic, and sometimes beneficial, role on public lands.
-For the first time on the Wallowa-Whitman, officials are giving a lightning-sparked fire an incendiary assist.
+By Jayson Jacoby Fire officials from the Wallowa-Whitman Nation-al Forest have pulled a new tool from their belts in their tool from their belts in their cumping in construct a wider strategy that allows flames to play their historic and sometimes beneficial, role on public lands.
+For the first time on the Wallows-Whitman, officials are giving a lightning-sparked fire an incendiary assist.